nham/math_notes/linear_systems.md

 **Proposition:** A finite generating subset of $\mathbb{F}^n$ cannot have less than $n$ vectors in it.

 *Proof:* If we construct a matrix out of the vectors in a set $S \subseteq \mathbb{F}^n$ which has less than $n$ vectors in it, then the matrix will have less columns than rows, so we cannot have a pivot in every row, and hence by a previous proposition the set cannot be independent.

+## General solutions to a linear system
+TODO: Present this neatly somehow.
+Basically the null space is the solution set of a homogeneous system, and the cosets of the null space are the solution sets for each RHS that has a solution.
+If the range of the system is the whole space, then every RHS has a solution.
+If the null space is trivial, then solutions are unique.